 The goal of the Youthful Diversion Program is to significantly reduce alcohol- and drug-related incidents through education and enhancement of decision-making skills.
-Based on the Juvenile Diversion Program model, the Youthful Diversion Program serves first-time offenders between the ages of 17-21 charged with certain minor substance abuse offenses.
+Based on the Juvenile Diversion Program model, the Youthful Diversion Program serves first-time offenders between the ages of 18-21 charged with certain minor offenses, including alcohol and substance abuse.
 Like the Juvenile Diversion Program, the Youthful Diversion Program works early and intensively with the causes of juvenile/youth crime by intervening the first time a youth engages in criminal activity.